Council cash for community schemes

 The Wandsworth Grant Fund supports a wide range of not-for-profit activities in the following categories:

-Applications to the Wandworth Grant Fund require the backing of ward councillors.
-Evaluation and assessment is done by specialist council offers, and councillors scrutinise the process to ensure value for money and that money is going where it will most benefit borough residents.
+Evaluation and assessment is done by specialist council offers and councillors scrutinise the process to ensure value for money and that money is going where it will most benefit borough residents.